bparanj/crystal/computer/electronics/terms/cathode-anode.md

 6. Contrast with anode: The term "anode" was also introduced by Faraday, from "ano-" meaning "up," as he conceived it as where the current entered or went "up" into the device.

 This naming reflects the historical development of our understanding of electricity.
 It's a good example of how scientific terminology can sometimes preserve earlier concepts, even as our understanding evolves.

-Would you like to know more about how the concept of cathodes has evolved over time, or how it relates to specific applications in modern electronics?

 The term "anode" has a similar etymological background to "cathode":